edmundhung/conform/examples/basic/README.md

 }
 ```

-You might wonder where are these error messages come from, or you might already notice - they are the same as the one you saw on the error bubbles:

-These messages are provided by the browser vendor and might varies depending on your operating system and user language setting.
+You might wonder where are these error messages come from, or you might already notice - they are the same as the one you saw on the error bubbles: Indeed, these messages are provided by the browser vendor and might varies depending on your operating system and user language setting.

-In the next section, we will show you how to customize the validation messages and setup custom constraints.
+In the next section, we will show you how to customize the validation messages and configure custom constraints.

 [> Next](../constraint)